robjustice/Problock3/README.md

 | CFFA3000 | Works ok booting Selector and sysutils, but will not work with BOS for some as yet undetermined reason |
 | Focus | Only tested with the MAME emulation |

+Note: the card setup using its own firmware to select harddisk images will need to be performed on an Apple2, or using the A2emulation on the Apple3.
+Once you have the images setup, then it should work ok in Apple3 mode.

 ## Build
 The driver is built via the ca65 assembler and a3driverutil.